 - 4-H live cam 12 hours a day

-Minnesota 4-H State Arts-In is an eight-day intensive arts experience where youth prepare a musical and perform.
+Minnesota 4-H State Arts-In is a 22-day intensive arts experience where youth prepare a musical and perform.
 Learn more about State Arts-In.

-For 4-H state fair exhibitorsGo to the state fair member site
+For 4-H state fair exhibitorsGo to the state fair exhibitor site

 What happens at fairs